pvcraven/web-development-class/source/semester_2/01_crud_overview/crud_overview.rst

 .. image:: crud_app.png

+Our second goal is to add login and session management to our application.

 Let's take a quick overview of what technologies we'll need to learn to get there so you can see how everything will fit together.